bittenApple/bittenApple.github.io/_posts/2016-12-21-how-to-construct-git-objects-manually.md

 bar
 ```
 ## Create the Tree Object
-Tree object is a little confusing.
-We could use `git ls-tree` command to print the content of a tree commit in a readable format, let's run it under the former sample project to see the tree object content.
+Tree object is a little confusing, we could use `git ls-tree` command to print the content of a tree commit in a readable format, let's run it under the former sample project and what's in the tree object.

 ```
 [Steed:~/test/git/sample]$ git ls-tree 2cb7c
 100644 blob 257cc5642cb1a054f08cc83f2d943e56fd3ebe99	file1
 100644 blob 5716ca5987cbf97d6bb54920bea6adde242d87e6	file2
 ```
-Each line of the output contains the file mode, object type, object sha1 and the file name.
+Each line of the output contains file mode, object type, object sha1 and file name.
 Notice that the character between sha1 and file name is tab.
-But this's not how a tree object is saved, Git does more processing.
+But this's not how a tree object is saved, Git does some more work.
 The format of a tree storage object:

 ```
 tree [content size]\0[mode] [Entries having reference to other trees and blobs]]
 ```
-The format of each entry having references to other trees and blobs:
+And the format of each entry having references to other trees and blobs:

 ```
 [mode] [file/folder name]\0[sha1 of object]